-In accordance with the GCC Development Code the relevant guideline for managing road traffic noise is the NSW DEC's Environmental Criteria for Road Traffic Noise (ECRTN, May 1999).
+In accordance with the GCC Development Code the relevant guideline for managing road traffic noise is the NSW DEC's 'Environmental Criteria for Road Traffic Noise' (ECRTN - May 1999).

 The ECRTN is used to assess the potential traffic noise impact on the site.
-Table 1 - 'Road Traffic Noise Criteria for Proposed Road or Residential Land Use Developments' of the ECRTN divides land use developments into different categories and sets noise goals for each case.
-These goals are shown in the table below.
-Traffic noise levels are assessed separately for daytime and night time periods, defined as follows:
+Table 1 'Road Traffic Noise Criteria for Proposed Road or Residential Land Use Developments' divides land use developments into different categories and lists the respective criteria for each case.

+Traffic noise levels are also assessed separately for daytime and night time periods, defined by the NSW DEC's 'Environmental Criteria for Road Traffic Noise' (ECRTN) as follows:

-- Day is 7:00am to 10:00pm; - Night is 10:00pm to 7:00am.
+- Day is defined as 7:00am to 10:00pm; - Night is defined as 10:00pm to 7:00am.